 Your funds are invested generally upon your approval – for not so short periods but there are EXIT options provided.
 The fees charged by AustralianSuper on various options of investment vary but are generally below 1%.
 The charge for account keeping is a meagre $78 for 12 months.

-Just to compare fees one has to pay on $50,000 in super account shows you how attractive AustralianSuper is:
+Just to compare fees one has to pay on $50,000 in super account shows you how attractive AustralianSuper is.
+Generally speaking, while a Master Trust fund may cost $870 (approx.) or an average Superfund may cost $700(approx.), Australian Super may cost as low as only $408 in annual terms.

 Should you wish to bring your money to AustralianSuper, (from other funds), there will be EXIT fee(s) applicable.
-AustralianSuper’s exit option cost is almost negligible just $35.
+AustralianSuper’s exit option cost is almost negligible, may be as little as $35.
 One should consolidate and bring all the money into one Super account, which is always advisable to keep your costs low.

 One should be aware of government’s co-contribution one is entitled to when saving for Super.
 For every $1000 or more you put into your Super, the government will chip in $500 for you.
 On top of that, should your spouse be able to put some money into your Super, the government offers tax offset benefits.